During Working Hours:

 - When students contact the Counseling Center in crisis, they should make the secretary aware that they require immediate and/or same-day assistance

-- Students can contact the Chautauqua County Crisis Hotline (1-800-724-0461) for after hours mental health emergencies that require a response by mental health professionals.
+- Students can contact the Chautauqua County Crisis Hotline (1-800-724-0461) or the Suicide Prevention 988 Lifeline for after hours mental health emergencies that require a response by mental health professionals.

 - Students living on campus may notify their Resident Advisor (RA) or Resident Director (RD) of the crisis, who may then decide to engage emergency services.
 (Contact Residence Life)